 When I get home late, I usually opt for an orange.
-Oranges are light and full of citrus goodness.posted about 4 years ago
+Oranges are light and full of citrus goodness.posted over 4 years ago

-Had some yogurt with a handful of chocoltae cheerios mixed in :) It was tasty! lol I just found out apples have caffeine!posted about 4 years ago
+Had some yogurt with a handful of chocoltae cheerios mixed in :) It was tasty! lol I just found out apples have caffeine!posted over 4 years ago

 I’m late on this, but definitely crackers & peanut butter are great!
-And it fills you up quick.posted over 3 years ago
+And it fills you up quick.posted almost 4 years ago

 I always take a spoon full of peanut butter but try celery and peanut butter it might sound weird but it is good!
-Also Apples and peanut butter is good!Peanut butter and bananas is also great!posted over 3 years ago
+Also Apples and peanut butter is good!Peanut butter and bananas is also great!posted almost 4 years ago

 @ginanicolette – i love celery with peanut butter!

-Peanut butter is very filling try different combos with itposted over 3 years ago
+Peanut butter is very filling try different combos with itposted almost 4 years ago

 I usually eat popcorn late at night-it’s not too filling so you can still go to bed.
-Either that or whatever fruit I have lying around.posted over 3 years ago
+Either that or whatever fruit I have lying around.posted almost 4 years ago

 Essentially what you eat should optimize two aspects: healthy eating and promotion of sleep.
 The stimulation to sleep is derived from the presence of Tryptophan in the food (the same chemical that makes you sleepy after that yummy Thanksgiving turkey).